JamesSkemp/words/content/post/subversion-repository-dump-wpf-and-silverlight-application-with-mvvm-revision-25.md

 +++
-title = "Subversion repository dump: WPF and Silverlight application, with MVVM (revision 25)" summary = "Subversion repository dump and export with code for a Visual Studio 2010 solution with WPF and Silverlight clients, using the sample Northwind database, and the MVVM pattern." draft = false comments = true date = "2010-10-24T15:00:00-05:00"
+title = "Subversion repository dump: WPF and Silverlight application, with MVVM (revision 25)" description = "Subversion repository dump and export with code for a Visual Studio 2010 solution with WPF and Silverlight clients, using the sample Northwind database, and the MVVM pattern." draft = false comments = true date = "2010-10-24T15:00:00-05:00"